Mainakcris7/number_plate_detection/README.md

 You can find some test [Images](/Images) and [Videos](/Videos) in the repository itself.

-All the detected number plates will be stored in `number_plates.txt` automatically.
+All the results will be stored in [Detections](./Detections) automatically.

 To execute the streamlit application -
 ```